IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/Future_weeklyBrief.md

 0. Post the product of last weeks in-class exercises (Business/Service in your world & person + identity prompt) as well as this week's (Headlines From the Future).

+A. What is a Business or Service that is offered in your world?
+What do they offer or sell?
+How do they sell it ("cash", account/billing, barter)?
+How do they offer their services/products (retail store, online, in-home, shipping, etc)?
+What are their hours of opperation?

+B. Pick a person from your world and their role.
+This could be anybody, but they have a role (ex. political leader, scientist, teacher, elder, doctor, shop cleric, dissident, marginalized person, engineer).
+Choose a prompt to write as them in your world (ex, diary entry, shopping list, letter to a friend or political leader, op-ed piece in a publication, describe a holiday, write a meeting agenda).

+C. What are the headlines in a news publication?
+Think international, national, regional, cultural, recreational activities, politics, etc. Check out the New York Times or NPR's website to get an idea of the scope.
+These are HEADLINES not stories!

+D. What are the emotions of a person in your world?
+SEE SLACK for the specific fill-in-the-blank prompts and the examples given in class.
+This is an exercise to help you get more specific about what's going on in the world through the lense of 1 person.
+This is a two-step prompt process.

 00. Develop your Mood boards, as necessary.

 000. [Read Module 9](https://teaching.polishedsolid.com/ip/mod9/content/index.html#/?_k=wtxr6j)